d3fin3d/staff/README.md

   Members with no previous infractions/informals should always receive an informal warning unless their first rule break is worth 2 points or more.

+  Do not add smileys within infraction messages.
+Infractions exist as a formal warning and/or informal reminder of the rules.
+Including smileys within infraction notices only serves to dilute the importance of the message.

 ### Specific